 Need a service?

-We've done a quick call around of the major bike stores and mechanics, and it seems many bike shops are still open for business — but closely following the governments advice and restricting store access inline with social distancing measures, as well as implementing strict hygiene policies for staff and customers.
+We've done a quick call around of the major bike stores and mechanics, and it seems many bike shops are still open for business — but closely following the government advice and restricting store access inline with social distancing measures, as well as implementing strict hygiene policies for staff and customers.

 If you need to book your bike in for a fix-up, it is highly recommended to call ahead, as some shops are only taking online bookings or opening by appointment only.